These are the must-have tools for fall cleanup

 A chainsaw can be a handy tool if you’ve got bigger branches or even tree limbs to tackle.
 CR times how fast each chainsaw cuts through a ten-inch square oak beam.
 Some saws are faster than others.
 But fast isn’t great if it’s not safe.

 CR tests chainsaws for a number of safety features, such as kickback when cutting, but it also looks for some really basic things, like whether they come with a blade cover.
-CR says you can cut fast and safely with the battery-powered Senix CSX6-M, which costs $240.
+CR says you can cut fast and safely with the battery-powered Senix CSX6-M, which costs around $240.

 Pressure washers can make light work of heavy-duty cleaning.
 But if you don’t use them correctly, you risk damaging paint, wood, stone, and even yourself.
 That’s especially true when it comes to the narrowest nozzle.